OFFICIAL BACKYARD BASH RULES

 1.5 - In order to play in the knockout rounds, players must have played in at least one round robin game.

 1.6 - In the case of an injury to a player, after applying for dispensation through the event organisers, teams can be permitted to bring in a substitute player.
-This player is to be chosen by the opposition and must be registered to one of the teams playing in that regional Backyard Bash tournament.
+This player must NOT be registered to one of the teams playing in that regional Backyard Bash tournament.
 Rule 1.5 applies...

 2.0 - GAMEPLAY